ploomber/sql/docs/visualizing-your-sql-queries/types-of-visualizations.md

 Welcome to the <b>Visualizing your SQL queries</b> module of the course!
 This part of the course will introduce data visualizations and commonly used packages.
 After getting familiar with the types of data visualizations and visualization packages, we'll revisit SQL and teach you JupySQL's unique feature of utilizing `ggplot` to visualize queries.

-This module will teach you the `seaborn` and `plotly` packages.
+In this module, we will learn about the `seaborn` and `plotly` packages.
 Before we get into the details of each package, we first introduce the common types of data visualization with one of the most basic visualization packages: `matplotlib`.
 The purpose of this section is to not teach you the ins and outs of `matplotlib`, but more so to introduce some basic data visualizations.

 ## Getting started